-Liabilities evidenced by paper comprise the Notes issued by the Company through the Offering Circular dated 15 August 2011.
+Liabilities evidenced by paper comprise the Notes issued by the Company through the Offering Circular dated 10 July 2008.
 These Notes were initially recognised at the fair value of the issue proceeds net of transaction costs incurred and are subsequently stated at amortised cost using the effective interest method.

 In the event that impairment losses exceed the credit enhancement provided by the Originator, some loss may be borne by the Noteholders.

 The terms and conditions of the Notes state that the Company is entitled to an optional early redemption of the Notes.
-This option has been exercisable in full on any interest payment date on or after 25 September 2011 or on the occurrence of a Regulatory Event which materially affects the amount of capital which the Originator is required to allocate in respect of the Portfolio or if it becomes unlawful for the Issuer to perform its obligations under the Notes.
+This option is exercisable at par at any time with advance notice.
 The directors of the Company have concluded that the economic characteristics and risks of this prepayment option are closely related to the economic characteristics and risks of the Notes.
 As such, the option is not separately accounted for as an embedded derivative.